-See Curriculum Tuition Refund Policy in the Tuition, Fees, & Expenses section of BCC's Catalog and Student Handbook for additional information regarding financial implications of dropping courses after the start of the semester.
+Refer to the Curriculum Tuition Refund Policy in the Tuition, Fees, & Expenses section of this Catalog and Student Handbook for additional information regarding financial implications of dropping courses after the start of the semester.

-Withdraws after Census Date appear on a student's transcript.
-For additional information, refer to the college's Withdrawal Policy.
+Withdraws that occur after Census Date appear on a student's transcript with a grade of "W".
+For additional information, refer to the Withdrawal Policy section within this Catalog and Student Handbook.